Multilayer Correlation Clustering

-\textbf{Special cases of \textsc{MinDisagree}.} For \textsc{MinDisagree} of the unweighted case, Bansal et al.~\cite{Bansal+02,Bansal+04} gave the first constant-factor approximation algorithm with the approximation ratio of 17,429.
-Then the approximation ratio has been improved by a series of works.
-Charikar et al.~\cite{Charikar+05} designed a $4$-approximation algorithm.
-The algorithm first solves an LP relaxation of the problem to obtain a pseudometric over the elements.
-Then the algorithm iteratively constructs a cluster, using a simple thresholding rule based on the pseudometric computed.
-Ailon et al.~\cite{Ailon+08} gave a purely-combinatorial randomized $3$-approximation algorithm, which they referred to as \textsc{KwikCluster}.
-The algorithm is quite simple; it takes an element, called the \emph{pivot}, uniformly at random from the remaining elements and constructs a cluster by collecting all remaining elements that are similar to the pivot.
-The algorithm removes the cluster and repeats the process until the elements are fully clustered.
-The authors also proved that a simple randomized construction of the clusters based on the pseudometric computed by the LP relaxation improves the approximation ratio from $3$ to $2.5$.
-Later Chawla et al.~\cite{Chawla+15} demonstrated that a more sophisticated randomized construction of the clusters achieves a $2.06$-approximation~\cite{Chawla+15}, which almost matches the integrality gap of $2$ of the LP relaxation~\cite{Charikar+05}.
-In a recent breakthrough, \citet{Cohen-Addad+22} designed a $(1.994+\epsilon)$-approximation algorithm for any $\epsilon >0$, using a semidefinite programming relaxation of the problem, particularly the Sherali--Adams hierarchy.
-Very recently, Cohen-Addad et al.~\cite{Cohen-Addad+23}.
+\textbf{Special cases of \textsc{MinDisagree}.} For the unweighted \textsc{MinDisagree}, \citet{Bansal+02,Bansal+04} gave the first constant-factor approximation algorithm with the approximation ratio of 17,429.
+Then the ratio has been improved by a series of works. \citet{Charikar+05} designed a $4$-approximation algorithm. \citet{Ailon+08} then gave \textsc{KwikCluster}, a combinatorial randomized $3$-approximation algorithm.
+The authors also proved that its variant based on an LP relaxation improves the approximation ratio from $3$ to $2.5$.
+Later \citet{Chawla+15} demonstrated that a more sophisticated rounding achieves a $2.06$-approximation, almost matching the integrality gap $2$ of the LP relaxation~\citep{Charikar+05}.
+In a recent breakthrough, \citet{Cohen-Addad+22} designed a $(1.994+\epsilon)$-approximation algorithm for any $\epsilon >0$, using an SDP relaxation, which was further improved to $1.73+\epsilon$ via a novel preprocessing~\citep{Cohen-Addad+23}.
 Very recently, \citet{Cao+24} designed a $(1.437+\epsilon)$-approximation algorithm running in $O(n^{\mathrm{poly}(1/\epsilon)})$ time, by inventing a stronger LP, while \citet{Cohen-Addad+24} gave a sublinear-time $1.847$-approximation.